Has the air conditioner in your automobile recently let you down?

 Problems With The Cooling Fans

 As discussed earlier, the condenser also has a pair of cooling fans that help reduce the heat of the refrigerant while it’s in the lines.
-If these are broken or malfunctioning, the AC system will not operate as intended.
+If these are damaged or malfunctioning, the AC system will not operate as intended.

 The Compressor Is Faulty

-Why do AC compressors go even faulty?
+Why do AC compressors go even defective?

-One of the most frequent causes is lack of use.
+One of the most widespread causes is lack of use.
 Whenever you crank your AC after long periods without use, it can shock the system, which can cause it to wear faster than usual.

 There are a lot of moving components in the compressor, making it almost better to replace it than repair it.